gladiola/blog/_posts/2018-06-18-secPlusAcronyms.markdown

 date:   2018-06-15 08:30:00
 description: A List of Acronyms Used to Study for Security+ Cert
 ---
+# A List of Acronyms Used to Study for Security+ Cert
 While studying for the Security+ certification exam, I noticed that in my practice tests sometimes I was getting tripped up by common acronyms.
 To avoid those problems, I went through the test objectives listed in a study guide I was using; and, I pulled out a list of acronyms and made some flashcards.
 A transcribed list of those terms is below.

 <table>